MicroEJ/docs/VEEPortingGuide/uiFontCore.rst

 .. warning:: When this size is smaller than the size required by an external font, some characters may be not drawn.

-Also, the Font Renderer copies a very short part of the resource (the font file) into a RAM memory (into CPU addresses space range): the font header.
+Also, the Font Renderer copies a very short part of the resource (the font file) in RAM (into CPU address space range): the font header.
-This header stays located in RAM until the application is using the font.
+This header remains located in RAM as long as the application is using the font.
-As soon as the application uses another external font, new font replaces the old one.
+As soon as the application uses another external font, the new font replaces the old one.

 Configuration File
 ------------------